-Jackie is YES’ Education and Prevention Director, and also the Clinical Director for YES’ Redmond office.
+Jackie is YES’ Director of Community Services and Inclusion.
 She holds a Master of Social Work from the University of Washington, where she concentrated in Children, Youth and Families.
 She is a certified Child Mental Health Specialist and Ethnic Minority Mental Health Specialist for Latino and Asian Pacific Islander populations.
 She speaks Vietnamese and has experience in school-based counseling as well as in community health center settings.
 Her therapeutic approaches are interactive, client-centered, strengths-based and tailored to the individual client’s needs, using techniques of Dialectical Behavioral Therapy (DBT), mindfulness, and Motivational Interviewing.
 She is certified in Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR) and is qualified in crisis and suicide risk assessment and intervention.

 Madelaine joined YES in 2014 as its Chief Development Officer.
 She has worked as a development professional for more than 23 years in a variety of nonprofit settings, including public broadcasting, education, mental health and children’s medical organizations.
 She has served on boards for nonprofits such as the Pierce County Library Foundation, Explorer West Middle School and the Northwest Development Officers Association (NDOA).

 Marian joined YES as its Chief Human Resources Officer in 2001.
 She has more than 25 years of human resource management experience in the nonprofit field.
 Her areas of expertise include labor relations and negotiations; risk management compliance; workers compensation and safety; wage, salary, and benefits administration; and personnel law.
 She is a graduate of Hunter College in New York City.
 Prior to joining YES, Marian was the HR Director for Mentor Health Northwest (now Sound Mental Health).